Thursday, February 10, 2022

 “Rave music doesn’t so much abolish ‘soul’ as disperse it across the entire field of sound.”
 Simon Reynolds

-Is there anyone else in this world?
-Consider your options: you could be somewhere densely populated, surrounded by a cacophony of voices; you could be somewhere intimate, making eye contact with a single person; you could have entered a world that’s deserted... or uncharted.
-It’s the third possibility that may be the most beautiful.
+Is there anyone in this world?
+Consider the options: you could be somewhere densely populated, surrounded by a cacophony of voices; you could be somewhere intimate, alone with a single person; or you could be in a world that’s deserted or uncharted.
+Sometimes the third possibility is the most exciting.

 That belief won’t make sense to all listeners.
-Some will be lost without the overt auditory presence of another human (conveyed via singing, breathing, instrument performance, etc.) and decry music that inhabits this region of affect as soulless, devoid of feeling or meaning.
+Some will be lost without the overt auditory presence of another human (conveyed via singing, breathing, studio chatter, etc.) and decry music that inhabits this region of affect as soulless, devoid of feeling or meaning.

 You can encounter ghosts in these worlds.
 Peripheral mirages of human presence creep in when you least expect them.
-Too fleeting and distant to satisfy listeners who long for someone to hold their hand, these presences can nevertheless have a haunting beauty.
-They imbue your surroundings with a sense of buried mystery--a sense that you’re at a boundary between one world and another.
+Too fleeting and distant to satisfy listeners who long for music to come from a clear, corporeal “speaker”, these presences can nevertheless have a haunting beauty.
+They imbue your surroundings with a sense of buried mystery—a sense that you’re at a boundary between one world and another.

 No genre contains more zones without people than the sleepy countrysides of ambient.
-When Eno coined the term, he was referring to music that could function as ambience.
+When Brian Eno coined the term, he was referring to music that could function as ambience.
 But, looking back on decades of music assigned the label, has the salient quality of ambient music in general really been that it’s “as ignorable as it is interesting”?
-I would say no. Selected Ambient Works Volume II remains the masterpiece of the genre, yet it’s difficult to ignore when used as background noise.
+Arguably, no. Selected Ambient Works Volume II remains the masterpiece of the genre, yet it’s difficult to ignore when used as background noise.
 A friend described the album with my favorite adjective, “unsettling”, within about two seconds of hearing it in such a context.
 (Yet music from the old master of dramaturgy and pathos, Beethoven, seems to be quite easy to tune out for most people.)
-No, what makes ambient so interesting is its use of ambience as subject matter.
-It’s the musical equivalent of landscape painting.
+Rather, what makes ambient so interesting is its use of ambience as subject matter: the musical equivalent of landscape painting.
 Its slow-moving pads and sparingly placed real-world sounds evoke the mysterious quietude of dream environments.
 In a way, Eno himself embraced this reinterpretation of the term’s meaning with the place-themed Ambient 4: On Land, his best work.
-The more we treat ambient as immersive close-listening music—rather than as an automatic Philip K. Dick mood-altering machine—the more beautiful it becomes.
+The more we treat ambient as immersive close-listening music—rather than like an automatic Philip K. Dick-style mood-altering machine—the more beautiful it becomes.

 Take the seventh track on Selected Ambient Works Volume II for instance.
 First impressions are of light and motion: nighttime and gentle undulation.
 There are distant gleams of moonlight, or some other light source.
-Occasionally, distortion murmurs—ancient, dusty wind from the peripheries sweeping through.
-You become aware that the swaying back and forth resembles musical swing.
-In these dream pastures and forests, at once cozy and disquieting, the grass is dancing; memories of boisterous ancient celebrations are still reverberating through the landscape.
+Occasionally, tape distortion murmurs in the background—ancient, dusty wind from the peripheries sweeping through.
+Slowly, the swaying back and forth takes on a musical sense of swing.
+In these dream pastures and forests, at once cozy and disquieting, the grass is dancing, as though ancient memories of boisterous celebrations are still reverberating through the landscape.

 Psyche’s “Crackdown” is a classic example of dance music entering zones without people, evoking melancholic space travel, a lonely commute along an interplanetary highway.
 The BPM is firmly within danceable range, yet there’s a sense of moving forward slightly too fast, as though you’re speeding to get to a destination.
 The constant neon glow of the pads illuminates the floating road ahead.
 Later, the universe’s drowsiest alarm goes off.
 Yet there’s a bounciness, a stylishly syncopation that makes the journey fun.
-Underneath is a baseline mantra that radiates assuredness and relaxed wisdom (gone but not forgotten in the latter portion of the track).
+Underneath is a baseline mantra that radiates a calm sense of purpose.
 Flickering holograms of a romantic conversation keep appearing; visions seem to appear of their own accord out here where it’s just you, the highway, and the stars and planets.

 No comments: